saltyorg/docs/docs/sandbox/apps/omegabrr.md

 ### 3. URL

-By default, the built-in HTTP server is not exposed to the web and can be queried locally via `http://omegabrr:7441`.
-If you wish to enable external access, add the following to your Saltbox inventory and redeploy the role:
+By default, the built-in HTTP server is not exposed to the web and can be reached by other applications in your server via `http://omegabrr:7441`.
+If you wish to enable remote access, add the following to your Saltbox inventory and redeploy the role:

 ```yaml
 omegabrr_web_enabled: true